wobomagondarr/btc/README.md

 Encase and shield your new personal server with a durable case.
 <img src="https://i.imgur.com/RaTAmjg.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 <h2>Setup process</h2>

+Once all the hardware is assembled we can setup the OS on the Raspberry Pi.